Dawsonia superba: Sporophyte

-The diploid sporophyte of D. superba is produced from gametophytic tissue and is dependent on the gametophyte for water and nutrients.
+The diploid sporophyte of D. superba is produced from gametophytic tissue and depends on the gametophyte for water and nutrients.
 A long seta extends the sporangium above the gametophyte.
 The sporangium is the site of meiosis, and haploid spores are released from the sporangium through the peristome teeth.
 As in all members of the class Polytrichopsida, D. superba has nematodontous peristome teeth.
 This means that the peristome teeth are made up of whole cells.
 However, members of the genus Dawsonia have unique bristle-like peristome teeth.
-These teeth are arranged circularly in multiple rows and form a brush-like turf that spores are released through.
+These teeth are arranged circularly in multiple rows and form a brush-like turf through which spores are released.
 No epiphragms are present in the Dawsoniaceae group.

 The spores are dispersed over time from between these peristome teeth.
-Spores of D. superba are small (7um in diameter) and smooth.
+Spores of D. superba are small (7 μm in diameter) and smooth.
 Once they have germinated, spores form protonemal shoots that develop into gametophytes.

 Reproduction

 Sexual reproduction

-The gametophytes of D. superba are diocious, meaning that the male and female reproductive structures are housed on separate plants.
+The gametophytes of D. superba are dioicious, meaning that the male and female reproductive structures are housed on separate plants.
 The male reproductive structure, or antheridium, produces sperm that must reach a female archegonial plant in order for fertilization to occur.